Structure, Authority and Operations of the Legislative Ethics Commission

 The LEC’s authority is now limited to the Public Officers Law as it pertains to the Legislative branch and does not enforce ethics laws or rules in connection with alleged violations by the Executive or Judicial branches.
 The LEC does not have authority to investigate complaints for violations of the Public Officers Law.
 In the event that a complaint against a member of the Legislative branch is misdirected to the LEC, it is referred to the appropriate investigatory body.

-If a complaint is filed against a legislator or legislative staff member, the current process, enacted into law in 2011 is as follows:
+If a complaint is filed against a legislator or legislative staff member, the current process is as follows:

-All complaints alleging violations of Public Officers Law sections 73, 73-a and 74 by legislative members or staff must be filed with the Joint Commission on Public Ethics.
-As noted above, if a complaint against a member of the Legislative branch is misdirected to the LEC, it is referred to the appropriate investigatory body; which may be JCOPE.
+All complaints alleging violations of Public Officers Law sections 73, 73-a and 74 by legislative members or staff must be filed with the Commission on Ethics and Lobbying in Government (COELIG).
+As noted above, if a complaint against a member of the Legislative branch is misdirected to the LEC, it is referred to the appropriate investigatory body; which may be COELIG.

-If JCOPE receives a complaint or decides upon its own initiative to investigate a possible violation, JCOPE must vote, within 60 days, on whether to commence a full investigation of the matter to determine whether a substantial basis exists to conclude that a violation of law has occurred.
+If COELIG receives a complaint or decides upon its own initiative to investigate a possible violation, COELIG must vote, within 60 days, on whether to commence a full investigation of the matter to determine whether a substantial basis exists to conclude that a violation of law has occurred.

 The LEC’s written disposition must be posted on its website within ten days after it is made.

-All of the LEC’s dispositions of SBIRs received from JCOPE and settlement agreements reached between legislators, legislative employees or candidates and the LEC with JCOPE are published on the LEC’s website: legethics.ny.gov.
+All of the LEC’s dispositions of SBIRs received from COELIG and settlement agreements reached between legislators, legislative employees or candidates and the LEC with COELIG are published on the LEC’s website: legethics.ny.gov.

 Responsibilities and Operations